 Package 'gradeR'

-Title: Helps Grade Assignment Submissions that are R Scripts
+Title: Helps Grade Assignment Submissions in Common R Formats

 Maintainer: Taylor Brown <[email protected]>